TheRealMilesLee/Spring2020-CS180/README.md

 [Lab3B-CircleDCA](https://github.com/TheRealMilesLee/Spring2020-CS180/tree/master/Lab3B-CircleDCA) This is Lab3B, this lab is to to calculate and display on screen the correct diameter, circumference, and area of a circle radius value.

+[Lab4-Travel](https://github.com/TheRealMilesLee/Spring2020-CS180/tree/master/Lab4-Travel) This is Lab4, this lab is to calculate the MPG

+[Lab4B-Restaurant-Bill](https://github.com/TheRealMilesLee/Spring2020-CS180/tree/master/Lab4B-Restaurant-Bill) This is Lab4B, this lab is to calculate the bill of the restaurant.

+[Lab5_TrumanTea](https://github.com/TheRealMilesLee/Spring2020-CS180/tree/master/Lab5-TrumanTea) This is Lab5, this lab is to calculate the price of the order

+[Lab6-MobilePlan](https://github.com/TheRealMilesLee/Spring2020-CS180/tree/master/Lab6-MobilePlan) This is Lab6, this lab is to decide the phone plan

+[Lab7-Loop](https://github.com/TheRealMilesLee/Spring2020-CS180/tree/master/Lab7-Loop) This is Lab7, this lab is to do the loop printout.

+[Lab8-Loops](https://github.com/TheRealMilesLee/Spring2020-CS180/tree/master/Lab8-Loops) This is Lab8, this lab is to to calculate the factorial of n and calculate the power of n.

 # External Link

 About Dr.Rahman: https://www.truman.edu/faculty-staff/kafi/